ContextLab/supereeg/cluster/file_io/readme.txt

 This script converts pyFR patient data from npz format to brain objects.
+It also converts electrodes from tal to MNI space.

 One job submitted for each patient.

 To run :